Karen McCluskey: Season 4

-Karen almost foils Edie's fake suicide plan when she stops Carlos to complain to him about the garbage he left out being late, but notices her at the last minute.
-Later at Katherine Mayfair's barbecue, she questions Katherine as to why she left town twelve years ago without saying any goodbyes to anyone and Katherine is shocked that she remembers so much.
-It is revealed that Karen used to babysit Dylan Mayfair, and knew something about her father, even though Dylan insists her father left her when she was a baby.

-Karen later gives her opinion on new neighbors Bob Hunter and Lee McDermott's water fountain, viewing it as a nuisance.
-When Katherine and Lynette both run for president of the homeowner's association, Karen casts her vote for Lynette although Katherine wins anyway.

-When a tornado hits Wisteria Lane in "Something's Coming", Karen reluctantly invites the Scavos to take shelter in her house.
-But when she invites Ida and her pet cat Toby to also take shelter, things get complicated as Tom is allergic to cats.
-So Lynette tries to smuggle Toby out of the house.
-When Karen catches Lynette smuggling Toby from the basement, Lynette angrily accuses her of choosing a cat over Tom.
-Suddenly the door blows open and Toby escapes.
-As Karen tries to get Toby back into her house, Lynette catches her and then they see the tornado coming.
+When a tornado hits Wisteria Lane, Karen reluctantly invites the Scavo's to take shelter in her house, along with herself, Ida and Ida's cat Toby.
+Karen refuses to evict Toby when Lynette argues that Tom is allergic to cats, and she catches Lynette trying to smuggle Toby from the basement.
+During the argument, the door blows open and Toby escapes.
+As Karen tries to get Toby back into her house, Lynette catches her.
 They try to get back into the house, but when things block their way, they take refuge in Lynette's bathtub.
 After the tornado passes, they step outside, only to find Mrs. McCluskey's house in ruins.
 Although Tom and the Scavo kids miraculously survive, Ida is killed.
+Toby also survives and is adopted by Karen.

-As Lynette and Karen pack Ida's belongings in "Welcome to Kanagawa", they think of spreading the ashes at a baseball stadium where Ida used to play, but things get complicated as Ida's niece and nephew want to take the urn back to Omaha, Nebraska.
-Rather than let Ida's family get their way, Karen and Lynette switch Ida's ashes for dust from a vacuum cleaner.
-Later that night, Mrs. McCluskey and Lynette break into the baseball stadium and spread Ida's ashes around the field, but get caught by the police.
-The police let Mrs. McCluskey and Lynette off with a warning.
-Karen almost had her third strike as she and Lynette know that it wouldn't be enough.
+As Lynette and Karen pack Ida's belongings, they think of spreading the ashes at a baseball stadium where Ida used to play, but Ida's niece and nephew want to take the urn back to Omaha, Nebraska.
+Karen and Lynette then switch Ida's ashes for dust from a vacuum cleaner, and later break into the baseball stadium and spread Ida's ashes around the field.

-In the season finale "Free" the show skips five years later and by this time Karen would be 69.

-Five-year jump

-Karen is shown to still be a gossip-loving resident on Wisteria Lane, and is also shown to be very healthy (much to Edie's shock).